spaghettiwews/rssdeck/README.md

 # rssdeck
-a simple rss reader that kinda-sorta looks like tweetdeck
+a simple rss reader that maybe kinda-sorta looks like tweetdeck